Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 For me, this takes about 8 hours at a 70°F (21°C) temperature, but every kitchen is a little different, so just keep an eye on it.
 The dough will tell you when it’s ready.

-Step 5: Spread Into a Rectangle
+Step 5: Stretch Dough Into a Rectangle

 Now that bulk fermentation is done, it’s time to shape your dough for the cinnamon filling.